jadecobra/python_tdd_exercises/source/functions/index.rst

     # Exceptions seen

-* Now I only have to make a change in one place if I want to test what happens when I add ``3`` to a number, then change the results since those will change as well
+* Now I only have to make a change in one place if I want to test what happens when I add ``3`` to a number

   .. code-block:: python
     :lineno-start: 4